March 19th, 2022

 - Banning House Lodge, Two Harbors

-The discount code is: SWIMRUN and can be used from now until the end of the year!
+The discount code is: SWIMRUN and can be used from now until the end of March 2022!

 We will have energy and liquid stations along the course as marked in the course map.

 - We will serve fruits and snacks at the energy stations.

 - We will have water and electrolytes by Precision Hydration at all stations.